eladtpro/azure-ai-services-client-side/README.md

 ![Azure AI Services](/assets/azure-resources.png)

-* Container Registry: for the next.js app container image.
+* Container Registry: for the Next.js app container image.
-* Container App (& Container App Environment): for the next.js app.
+* Container App (& Container App Environment): for the Next.js app.
 * Language Service: for the conversation summarization.
 * Log Analytics Workspace: for the logs of the container app.
 * Web PubSub for Socket.IO: for the real-time, duplex communication between the client and the server.
-* Speech service: for the speech-to-text transcription capbilites.
+* Speech service: for the speech-to-text transcription capabilities.
 * Translator service: for the translation capabilities.